efborchardt/product-feedback/README.md

 ### 2. Setting Up Environment Variables or Using Default Credentials

-Using Environment Variables to set up environment variables on your operating system:
+Set up environment variables on your operating system:

 #### Linux & macOS: